-To remove an item from the graph, highlight that item in the Selected Fields area and press the Delete button.
-You may also right-click on the item to be deleted and select Delete from the menu.
-All items can be deleted by pressing the Delete All button or selecting Delete All from the right-click menu.
+To remove an item from the graph, highlight that item in the Selected Fields area and press the Delete button You may also right-click on the item to be deleted and select Delete from the menu.
+All items can be deleted by pressing the Delete All button for selecting Delete All from the rightclick menu.